Community consultation overview

-Parks Victoria is gathering ideas about future possibilities for Braeside Park, recognising the park’s importance to a growing number of visitors each year.
-This feedback will help inform a precinct plan that better caters for current demand and prepares the park for future opportunities.
+In recognition of the park's importance to a growing number of visitors each year, during 2019 and early 2020, Parks Victoria engaged with stakeholders and the public to gather input and ideas about future possibilities for Braeside Park.
+The feedback gathered during this time will help inform a visitor experience plan that better caters for current demand and prepares the park for future opportunities.

 Braeside Park is a green-space oasis within Melbourne’s southeast suburbs offering a diverse range of recreational opportunities.
 The park has significant environmental and cultural heritage, and is home to a diverse range of plants, birds and reptiles.